 Physicians, medical providers, and business professionals who operate in the Texas health care industry must do so in accordance to numerous laws and regulations.
 In addition to federal laws such as the Anti-Kickback Statute (AKS) and False Claims Act (FCA), there are also a number of health care laws enforced by the state of Texas – including the Corporation Practice of Medicine (CPOM) doctrine.

-To help you better understand Texas’ CPOM prohibition and its far-reaching implications on health care services, our health and medical law team at Hendershot, Cannon & Hisey, P.C. has broken down some of the doctrine’s most important elements.
+To help you better understand Texas’ CPOM prohibition and its far-reaching implications on health care services, our health and medical law team at Hendershot Cowart P.C. has broken down some of the doctrine’s most important elements.

-- Violations – Violating CPOM prohibitions can create exposure significant penalties.
+Violating CPOM prohibitions can create exposure to significant penalties.
 The Medical Practice Act authorizes the Texas Medical Board to impose disciplinary action that can include fines and medical license suspensions that may jeopardize your reputation, career, and future.

-- CPOM-related complaint defense – Complaints involving the CPOM demand the immediate attention of attorneys well-versed in Texas health care laws, the Texas Medical Board complaint process, and medical license defense.
+Complaints involving the CPOM demand the immediate attention of attorneys well-versed in Texas healthcare laws, the Texas Medical Board complaint process, and medical license defense.
 Our team provides step-by-step guidance through all aspects of administrative medical license, nursing license, and hospital licensure matters.

-Houston-Based Health Care & Business Attorneys with 130+ Years’ Experience
+Houston-Based Healthcare & Business Attorneys With 100+ Years’ Experience